 Edward Bennett studied organ at the Guildhall School of Music in London, started organbuilding with Grant, Degens and Bradbeer in Northampton in 1971, and gained further experience with Hradetsky in Austria and at the Sydney Opera House in Australia, and with Peter Collins before joining the firm in 1985.
 He is now organist at St Anne’s Worksop.
 Edward retired on 18th August 2021, his 73rd birthday!

 Martin Goetze started organbuilding with Grant, Degens and Bradbeer in Northampton in 1971, and further with Gabriel Kney in London, Ontario in Canada, before starting the firm with Dominic Gwynn in 1980.
-There is now a page within the website dedicated to Martin’s work: https://www.goetzegwynn.co.uk/martin-goetze/
+There is now a page within the website as a tribute and dedicated to Martin’s work: https://www.goetzegwynn.co.uk/martin-goetze/

 Dominic Gwynn studied Modern History at St John’s College, Oxford and started organbuilding with Hendrik ten Bruggencate in Northampton in 1976, before starting the firm in 1980.
 He is researching and writing a book on organbuilding in early modern English society and culture.

 Chris Davies joined us in January 2016 as an adult trainee.
 He is from Rossington, South Yorkshire, a friend of Joseph, who has trained him in all the different elements of organ building and restoration, through the whole workshop.
 Chris is also a tuba player with Armthorpe Elmfield Brass Band.
 Chris has worked as a car mechanic, specializing in classic cars.

 What we Do

 Many of our organs have been made for use by professional musicians in the field of Early Music.
 We look to instrument makers of the Early Music world for inspiration, advice and encouragement in this field.
 The constructive support of musicians in the Early Music world has been a vital influence on our attitude to our work.